-For three quarters of a century, we have suffered through this fear-based prohibition, and it is disheartening that in my hometown, a place that prides itself on quality of life, they want to extend the prohibition even longer.
+For three quarters of a century, we have suffered through this fear-based prohibition.
 Over half of the states in the union have already come to the staggering reality that nature has benefits, and that education, research, healing, and compassion are better than fear-mongering, ignorance, disease management, and greed.
 It is sad that we have to go through this process of asking permission from each and every governmental organization in order to accept the what nature had heretofore offered abundantly, but at least the process is in motion.

 The following is an excerpt from my book The Rucksack Letters., which I wrote while travelling the country between 2001-2002.